w-yeehong/tp/docs/UserGuide.md

 ### 5.5 View help: `help`

-If you encounter any issues using Covigent and need to access this user guide again, simply key in `help` into the command box.
+If you encounter any issues using Covigent and need to access this user guide again, simply key in `help` into the Command Box.

 **Format:** `help`

 **Step By Step Usage:**  <br />

-1. Key in the command into the command box as shown below.
+1. Key in the command into the Command Box as shown below.
     <p align="center">
         <img src="images/ug/helpcommand.PNG" width="750" height="150">
         <br />
         <i>Figure xx. <code>help</code> command in Command Box</i>
     </p>
-1. Press `enter` to run the command.
+1. Press Enter to run the command.
 1. The result box displays the message as shown in Figure xx.
     <p align="center">
         <img src="images/ug/helpresultdisplay.png" width="750" height="150">